-I had made a mistake in thinking the elegant, well-spoken Kenyan heroically battling in the film industry and corporate marketplace was perceptive enough about people to see my prosaic motivation.
+I had made a mistake in thinking that she, battling in the film industry and corporate marketplace, was perceptive enough about people to see a prosaic motivation.

 She had, late one night when we first were getting to know each other, touched me by admitting some details of her own heart ache with her ex – apparently a venture capitalist.

 Two intensely competitive, remote control freaks mirroring each other.